lingeringwillx/StructIO/README.md

 **read_float(numbytes, endian=None)**

 Reads *numbytes* bytes from the object and converts them into a float. *numbytes* can be 2 for half precision, 4 for single precision, or 8 for double precision.
-The endian can be specified with the *endian* argument, otherwise the endian stored in the *endian* attribute of the object is used.
+The endian can be specified with the *endian* argument.

 **write_float(number, numbytes, endian=None)**

 Converts *number* into a bytes object then writes it into the object. *numbytes* can be 2 for half precision, 4 for single precision, or 8 for double precision.
-The endian can be specified with the *endian* argument, otherwise the endian stored in the *endian* attribute of the object is used.
+The endian can be specified with the *endian* argument.

 **append_float(number, numbytes, endian=None)**

 Same as *write_float* but appends the value to the object at the current position instead of overwriting existing bytes. *numbytes* can be 2 for half precision, 4 for single precision, or 8 for double precision.
-The endian can be specified with the *endian* argument, otherwise the endian stored in the *endian* attribute of the object is used.
+The endian can be specified with the *endian* argument.

 **read_str(length)**